DeepSpace7/innogy-smarthome-lib/README.md

 npm install
 ```

 The library uses the [Gulp](http://gulpjs.com) task runner.
-By default the following command tries to build everything from scratch:
+By default the following command tries to build everything from scratch (and additionally will try to run the unit tests):

 ```bash
 gulp